 What is a Probate Court

 If you recently lost a loved one and have an estate to settle, you will likely have to go through probate court to distribute the assets.
-You should know what probate court is and what happens there as well as how long it can take to go through probate court.
-It’s also important to know how to file an objection in court if you don’t agree with what’s happening and how to avoid going through the probate court system before the family member is deceased.
+You should know what probate court is and what happens there as well as what are probate laws and how long it can take to go through probate court.
+It’s also important to know how to file an objection in court if you don’t agree with what’s happening, what is a probate lawyer, and how to avoid going through the probate court system before the family member is deceased.

 Definition and Role of a Probate Court?

 Probate court is part of the court system that deals with estates, will, and property of a person who has died.
 The role of the court is to ensure the person’s will is followed and their wishes carried out.
-If no will exists, the probate court must follow the rules of the state as to the disposition of the estate.
+Probate without a will is still conducted, however, the probate court must follow the rules of the state as to the disposition of the estate.

 The court also makes sure the debts of the deceased are paid and all assets distributed.
 They oversee the executor or personal representative of the estate to ensure they follow the laws and the terms of the will.

 What Happens in Probate Court?

 Because the court is the overseer of the will, the judge must approve all activities regarding the estate.
 In some states, that oversight is more direct with approval being necessary for each task.
 In other states, the court plays a less obvious role, only providing approval when the tasks are completed and the assets are ready for distribution.

 The first thing that happens in a probate court hearing is the appointment of the executor.
 If there is a will, the person was most likely named.
 If that person can’t serve for some reason or no will exists, the court must appoint someone to this position.
 The court will provide letters of testament or documentation to show that the person has the authority to act on behalf of the estate.